 Nocturnes thus stands as the culmination of interests in beauty, femininity, the body, and time, and the melding of statuary, fashion, and science.

-The second body of work in the exhibition, Floating World, revists these themes with an additional focus on culture.
+The earlier body of work in the exhibition, Floating World, revists these themes with an additional focus on culture.
 This series was developed during LaMonte’s 7-month residency in Kyoto, Japan, on a grant from the Japan-US Friendship commission and the National Endowment for the Arts.
 Its title is a translation of ukiyo, a culture of pleasure-seeking developed in Edo-period Japan.
 LaMonte describes it as a “sphere of impermanent, fleeting beauty”, a world “filled with Geisha, Maiko, Kabuki actors, and concubines who floated above the responsibilities of mundane existence in the brothels and teahouses.”
 Yet ukiyo is a double-edged term, with a homophone that means “Sorrowful World” and “alludes to a language of attraction that tempers beauty with awareness of the body’s transience” – a darkness that lends itself naturally to LaMonte’s practice.

 The glass garments of Floating World were formed through LaMonte’s signature casting process, but were also the product of intensive cultural study.
 On site in the famous textile district Nishijin, she studied all aspects of the traditional dress: weaving fabric, drawing imagery, and studying its ceremonial function, rich codification, and historic meaning.
 LaMonte spoke to Glass Quarterly of being fascinated by the kimono’s “literal erasure of the body” through the unique method of padding and binding the wearer’s body into an anonymous cylindrical form, thought ideal for displaying the kimono’s imagery.
 “In eliminating the defining curves of the female body, making it uniform and neutral, the kimono literally erases the self and individuality, transcending the corporeal beauty of its wearer,” LaMonte said.
 “By putting on the kimono, one is assuming one’s appropriate place in society; its language announces and reproduces that social role.”